-Researchers determine vitamin D blood level for reducing major medical risks in older adultsMay 1st, 2012 in Health /
+Researchers determine vitamin D blood level for reducing major medical risks in older adultsMay 1, 2012 in Medicine & Health / Health

 In testing older patients' blood vitamin D levels, there's uncertainty about where the dividing line falls between enough and not enough.
 The threshold amount has become controversial as several scientific societies set different targets.